by: Sarah Eller and Sana Johnson, 2017-2018 Work First Fellows

 There are also significant barriers to participation in the gig economy.
 Older people who lack technological literacy might have a harder time marketing themselves on digital platforms and accessing gig jobs.
 For those living in poverty, technology also presents a challenge.
 Things most of us now take for granted—smartphones, wi-fi, computers—are, of course, utilized only by those who can afford to pay for them.
 This population might also struggle with the financial structure of short-term work.
 The online platforms that support the gig economy use direct deposit as the main form of payment, excluding those without checking accounts.

-Recent advances within workforce development have begun to mitigate some of these downsides and accessibility issues.
-Some innovative companies, such as the New York based Managed by Q, have worked to stabilize the incomes of independent workers and provide benefits by employing these workers directly.
+Recent advances in workforce development have begun to mitigate some of these downsides and accessibility issues.
+Some innovative companies, such as the New York-based Managed by Q, have worked to stabilize the incomes of independent workers and provide benefits by employing these workers directly.
 In New York City, the “Freelance Isn’t Free” Act, FIFA for short, enhances freelance worker protections to include: the right to a written contract for work worth $800 or more, timely payment, and freedom from retaliation.
 Some states, including New York, California, and Washington, have also made legislative progress regarding portable benefits and worker protections.

 To increase accessibility to gig work, new workforce development programs have adapted to account for the specific skill needs of independent workers.
 For example, The Chinese American Planning Council partnered with the Samaschool of New York to offer its clients training.
 Clients in this program can expect to take classes on leveraging gig platforms, customer service, financial management, trust and safety, and more.